Subscribe to our volunteer mailing list for new opportunities!

 Frequently Asked Questions

-- Subscribe to our volunteer mailing list so you learn about newly added volunteer opportunities!
+- Subscribe to our volunteer mailing list so you learn about upcoming volunteer opportunities!

-- Sign up to speak on an IGNITE panel!
-Please view the opportunities on this page and sign up to speak at a panel that works best with your schedule.
+- Sign up to volunteer at an IGNITE event!
+Please view the opportunities on this page and sign up to volunteer at an event that works best with your schedule.
+We have panelist, facilitator, tech host, translator, and blogger roles available.
 After you sign up, IGNITE will be in touch with you to confirm.

 IGNITE panels are life-changing opportunities for girls to connect directly with women in STEM careers and learn about their experiences.
-Panels take place at local schools or as part of an IGNITE field trip and are typically 90 minutes in length.
+Panels take place at local schools, virtually or in-person, or as part of an IGNITE field trip or workshop.

 For the first half of the panel, each speaker will take about 3 minutes to tell their story.
 This includes their journey to a STEM career, obstacles overcome, and what their job is now.
 Please be sure to take our 10-minute training to prepare for this part of the panel.